 Whether making friends comes easy to you or not, do all women a favor and support other women, be a welcoming, connecting force.
 It’s good energy, needed, and someone who needs a friend.

 Do you want to self-discover alongside other women and make powerful connections?
-If you’re interested in more flow & integration for your life – mind, body, nutrition and much more, check out my newest self-paced program Wellspring Within Her – it offers the best blend of support (online learning, 1:1 coaching, and a concentrated community – it’s a powerhouse!).
+If you’re interested in more flow & integration for your life – mind, body, nutrition and much more, check out my Mama WELL Village – it offers the best blend of support (online learning, 1:1 coaching, and a concentrated community – it’s a powerhouse!).
 I also offer this program on a 1:1 basis.

 I believe in you Friend.

 I’m Dina Haggenjos, a holistic life and integrative nutrition & health coach for women, doula, Founder of Free WELL, mom of twin girls and one boy, and wife to Dr. Pete.

 - I am an inner power enthusiast.
 More intuition, less restriction in life is my jam.

 - I offer individual and group coaching – both virtually (be anywhere) and in-person for the local Cincinnati women.

 - Coaching with me is a great way to address your whole self, mind, body, nutrition, and lifestyle.
 A well runs dry when parts of it are neglected, I don’t want that for you.

 - I have never been a fan of the “know better, do better” approach because there is so much more that goes into doing and lasting transformation than just knowing.

 - If you have a question about working together, I offer a free consultation or write to me with your inquiry.